That is the question, for anyone involved in content marketing today.

 Remember what makes content valuable

-When you give a business person something valuable, they know you’re going to try to develop them as customers.
-They’re ready for that.
+When you give a business person something valuable, they know you’re going to try to develop them as customers by sending them more e-mails.

 So don’t be too shy to ask.